beegrass/SWEN261-TeamProject-Blackhawks/docs/DesignDoc.md

 ### Model Tier
 ![uml class diagram model tier](uml_class_diagram_model_tier.png)
-> _Provide a summary of this tier of your architecture.
-This
-> section will follow the same instructions that are given for the View
-> Tier above._

 There are two classes that make up our object, that will be the Jersey and Customer class.

 **Jersey Class**
-> _The jersey class consists of the following attributes:
+> The jersey class consists of the following attributes:
 > 1. Id of jersey
 > 2. Name
 > 3. Size